liferay-design/liferay.design/src/markdown/lexicon/core-components/forms/text-input-variations.md

 ![search field active state](/images/lexicon/InputSearchActive.jpg)

-## Numeric field
+## Numeric

-Use numeric fields when you require the user to enter an integer or float value.
-Numeric fields provide the added bonus of letting the user increase and decrease the value via the arrow keys and internal field buttons.
+Use Numeric Input when you require the user to enter an integer or float value.
+Numeric Inputs provide the added bonus of letting the user increase and decrease the value via the arrow keys and internal buttons.

 ![numeric input field](/images/lexicon/InputNumeric.jpg)

-## Password field
+## Password

-A password field input is used when the user needs to enter a password.
+A Password Input is used when the user needs to enter a password.

 ![password field with masked text](/images/lexicon/InputPassword.jpg)